A Real Pain (Eisenberg, 2024)

 A Real Pain is a good, not great, film.

-The film depicts two Jewish brothers (Jesse Eisenberg and Kieran Culkin) on a “heritage” tour of Poland and concludes with them visiting the site of their recently deceased grandmother’s house.
-Eisenberg is David, the normal brother with a job and family.
-Culkin plays Benji, the sibling who resides in the murky area between family f— up and perpetually helpless adolescent.
+The film depicts two Jewish brothers cousins (Jesse Eisenberg and Kieran Culkin) on a “heritage” tour of Poland and concludes with them visiting the site of their recently deceased grandmother’s house.
+Eisenberg is David, the normal cousins with a job and family.
+Culkin plays Benji, the relative who resides in the murky area between family f— up and perpetually helpless adolescent.

 The film’s press kit and advertising invoke The Odd Couple, and that comparison is on point but insufficient.
 Benji’s casual grooming habits are but one of the ways he exasperates the fastidious David.
 He’s the social equivalent of an unleashed puppy, smothering friends and strangers alike with relentless, spunky, energy.
 But every time Benji is a jerk is carefully balanced with an instance of him being disarmingly and refreshingly honest.
 He has the ability to forge the sort of intimate and authentic connections with others that David longs for when he isn’t too embarrassed to admit it.